core-wg/comi/draft-ietf-core-comi.md

 This draft describes the CoAP Management Interface which uses CoAP methods to access structured data defined in YANG {{RFC7950}}.
-This draft is complementary to the draft {{I-D.ietf-netconf-restconf}} which describes a REST-like interface called RESTCONF, which uses HTTP methods to access structured data defined in YANG.
+This draft is complementary to {{RFC8040}} which describes a REST-like interface called RESTCONF, which uses HTTP methods to access structured data defined in YANG.

 The use of standardized data sets, specified in a standardized language such as YANG, promotes interoperability between devices and applications from